Find your perfect value college

 Choices range from a few weeks in the summer to an entire year.
-Most students choose the semester option but for many this choice is based strictly on economics.
+Most students choose the semester option but for many, this choice is based strictly on economics.
 Studying abroad is not cheap.
 Since sports scholarships, work-study programs, internships, etc. don’t usually apply abroad your tuition and expenses usually come from your own pocket.
 You have to decide if the experience is worth the expense.
 For most people, the answer is yes since they will never have the opportunity to live abroad again.
 You can help mitigate the cost by choosing an affordable school that values studying abroad and provides a program at a reasonable cost.

-Where Should You Go?
+Where Should Study Abroad?

 The simplest way to study abroad is through a program offered by your college or university.
 These programs are taught by professors from your school, the credits transfer right over and you can usually register without much fuss.
 Most of these programs are located in major European cities.
 However, smaller schools don’t usually have that option and it might not be in a country you wish to live in even if it is offered.
-If that is the case, then you have to look into other study abroad programs in the areas you wish to reside in.
+If that is the case, then you have to look into another study abroad programs in the areas you wish to reside in.
 But before you register for an outside program, you need to consult your college or university and make sure that the credits you earn will transfer back to your home school.
 If they won’t, then you need to keep looking until you find a program that will work with your home school.
-Your time and money is valuable and this experience needs to count towards your degree, otherwise it is just a vacation with lots of homework.
+Your time and money are valuable and this experience needs to count towards your degree, otherwise, it is just a vacation with lots of homework.

 When Should You Go?

 Very few freshmen study abroad.
 They need to establish themselves at their home school before they venture off.
 Seniors don’t usually study abroad because they are wrapping up their credits, writing their thesis or completing internships.
-Therefore sophomore and junior year are generally the best time to study abroad.
+Therefore sophomore and junior years are generally the best time to study abroad.
 Some schools won’t accept transfer credits once you have earned more than 60 credit hours so you would need to go during your sophomore year.
 Some schools won’t allow you to go until you’ve completed all of your general studies so you can’t go until you are a junior or a senior.
-Since requirements and expectations vary by school it is a good idea to speak with your counselor early in your college career about the optimal time to go so that you can plan ahead.
+Since requirements and expectations vary by the school it is a good idea to speak with your counselor early in your college career about the optimal time to go so that you can plan ahead.

 What Should You Study?

-Clearly you should immerse yourself in the language and the atmosphere of the location you choose to study.
+Clearly, you should immerse yourself in the language and the atmosphere of the location you choose to study.
 For example, if you are in Costa Rica, speak Spanish, don’t surround yourself with English speakers and study biodiversity, the local culture and oceanography.
 If you are in Italy, immerse yourself in Italian, art history and medieval architecture.
 You want to take classes that you need to graduate so that you don’t fall behind but you also want to maximize the experience and work on your foreign language skills.
 You also want to get out and about as much as you can.
 Take weekend trips, visit local attractions and speak the local language as much as possible.

 Will This Experience Help You Get a Job After College?